kbrenn02/kbrenn02/README.md

 <h1 align="center">Hi there.
 I'm Kevin 👋</h1>

-<h3 align="center">I'm working on becoming a full-stack engineer.
+<h3 align="center">I'm an aspiring full-stack engineer.
 And I want to create something that will help the world :)</h3>

 - 🌱 I’m currently learning Python and JavaScript (and React)
 - 📫 How to reach me: kevinmbrennan08@gmail.com